camilomesa/Disaster-Response-Project/README.md

 # Disaster Response Project
 This project implements a random forest classifier model to categorize messages sent by people during natural disasters.
 After classification, the messages can be directed to the appropriate disaster relief agency.
-The training data provided by [Figure Eight](https://appen.com/) was mined using ETL and NLP pipelines.
+The training data provided by [Figure Eight](https://appen.com/) was mined using ETL and natural language processing pipelines.

 ![alt text](https://www.weather.gov/images/safety/ia-2008-2-lg.jpg)